-d.
-Criminal Investigation & Prosecution
+C. Criminal Investigation & Prosecution

-i.
-Unique aspects of/issues in human trafficking investigations

-1. Collection & Preservation of Evidence in trafficking cases & the importance of electronic evidence - cell phones & other electronic devices, and social media
+- i.
+Unique Aspects of/Issues in Human Trafficking Investigations - 1.
+Collection & Preservation of Evidence in trafficking cases & the importance of electronic evidence-cell phones & other electronic devices, and social media

 Electronic evidence is crucial in a prosecution for sex trafficking.
-It can make or break a case and must be obtained, documented, and stored in accordance with policies, procedures, and the law.
+It can make or break a case and must be obtained, documented, and stored within policies, procedures, and the law.
 Electronic evidence can aid in the investigative process in many ways.
-It can provide information about persons, places, times, etc. It can also document elements of the crime(s) committed, show a course of conduct, and show knowledge, intent, and/or admission(s) of guilt by the suspect(s), just to name a few.
+It can provide information about persons, places, times, etc. It can also document elements of the crime(s) committed, show a course of conduct, and show knowledge, intent, and/or admission(s) of guilt by a suspect(s) just to name a few.
 This can happen through typed words, voice, and/or photographs.
 It is important to:

-- Obtain custody of the device legally; - Use best practices to preserve the integrity of the device and its content; - Obtain passcodes (if possible); - □ Keep a proper chain of custody for the device; - Obtain and document the device's content legally; and - □ If appropriate, send a preservation order to social media companies to preserve potential evidence.
+Obtain custody of the device legally; Use best practices to preserve the integrity of the device and its content; Obtain passcodes (if possible); Keep a proper chain of custody for the device; Obtain and document the device's content legally; If appropriate, send a preservation order to social media companies to preserve potential evidence.
 Then, follow up to obtain the information legally.